suvigyavijay/tiny-llm/book/src/week2-02-quantized-matmul-cpu.md

 src/extensions/src/quantized_matmul.cpp
 ```

 The function will take the quantized weights, along with their scales and biases, and multiply them with the input matrix.
 The core of the implementation will be a nested loop that iterates over the dimensions of the matrices and performs the dequantization and multiplication for each element.
+The dequantization formula is `dequantized_value = quantized_value * scale + bias`.

 You will need to implement the `quantized_matmul_impl` function, which contains the main logic for the CPU computation.
 The provided code already handles the Metal implementation for GPU, so you can focus on the CPU part.